containers/podman-desktop/website/docs/Installation/windows-install.md

 **1. Download the Windows installer file from the [Downloads](/downloads/windows) section of this website.**

-**2. Locate the downloaded file and and double-click on it to launch the Podman Desktop installer.**
+**2. Locate the downloaded file and and double-click on it to start the Podman Desktop installer.**

-As an alternative, you can install Podman Desktop **silently** using a commandline, e.g. Powershell:
+As an alternative, you can install Podman Desktop **silently** using a command line, such as PowerShell:

 ```ps
 Start-Process -FilePath '.\podman-desktop-0.10.0-setup.exe' -ArgumentList "\S" -Wait